 I recommend floater frames for small paintings.
 A floater frame lets the painting sit inside the frame without covering up any of the edges.
 You can make a floater frame out of a normal frame by mounting a painted panel on a slightly larger panel.
 This is how I normally ship unframed paintings.
 Please let me know if you don’t want this.
 See photos:

 Most of the 5 x 7 in. or 6 x 6 in. paintings have a slot on the back that allow them to be hung in a wall without a frame.
 And they can all be displayed on small easels.

 Some paintings are offered framed.
 If not usually I can provide or make one for $100 within the United states.
 I do not ship frames internationally.
 This is about cost, especially once you include the extra shipping and insurance.

 I prefer not provide the frames.
 You’ll have a better idea what works best in your space.
 Also, frames are more fragile then paintings.
 I’ve never had a painting damaged, but several times the corners on frames cracked due to mishandling by the shippers.
 But if you are looking for a one stop shopping experience I will take care of framing for you.

 Often a local frame shop can make a frame for about $50 ( or less) for a small painting.
-Support a local business!
-If you can not do that or you are not finding what you like, take a look at some of these reliable mail-order frame sites for lots of options.
+If you don’t want to do that and you are not finding what you like, take a look at some of these reliable mail order frame sites for lots of options.

-Below is a sample of the various floater frames you can order from the King of Frames site in California .
-If you assemble these yourself just glue the frame into the opening with either silicon (best because it is removable) or any good strong glue.
+Below is a image of some of the frames that the King of Frames company in California offer .
+If you assemble these yourself just glue the frame into the opening with either silicon or any good strong glue.
 Don’t forget to choose the right dimensions for your frame.
 I don’t get any financial gain for these frames.